ndejong/elasticsearch_kibana_cli/README.md

 # Elasticsearch Kibana CLI

-The Elasticsearch Kibana CLI provides a configurable programatic interface to query the Elasticsearch backend via the Kibana frontend which is useful in situations where the Elasticsearch backend is not otherwise accessible.
+The Elasticsearch Kibana CLI provides a configurable programmatic interface to query the Elasticsearch backend via the Kibana frontend which is useful in situations where the Elasticsearch backend is not otherwise accessible.
 Configuration options are available that permit HTTP request header overrides